 Make sure you know where your passport is and that it's not expiring soon.

 You need to determine how you will be paying for things as you go.
 I personally prefer using ATMs.
-Not every place takes credit cards and you can incur foreign transaction fees using your card abroad.
+Not every place takes credit cards and you can incur foreign transaction fees using your card abroad (ask your credit card company what their fees are).
 Double check that there are ATMs at the airport and that they are usually open and functioning.
 See Getting Money During Travel.

 By now you should know about how much the trip should cost you.
 If using a bank card to get your money, move almost all of the money out of that account other than what you'll need.
 This is just extra protection in case your card is compromised.